Research Fellows Summer Term 2026

 Research interests:

-economic and social history of the northern Azov region and the Black Sea frontier
+• economic and social history of the Black Sea region

 Georgiy Kasianov

-Georgiy Kasianov is the Head of the Laboratory of International Memory Studies at Maria Curie-Skłodowska University in Poland.
-Until 2021, he served as the Head of the Department of Contemporary History and Politics at the Institute of the History of Ukraine, Kyiv.
-His academic career includes research and teaching appointments in the US, UK, Canada, Germany, Australia, Japan, Finland, Italy, and Switzerland.
-Kasianov is the author, co-author, and co-editor of more than 20 books and two hundred articles on Ukrainian history from the 19th to the 21st centuries, the history of ideas, social history, and the politics of memory.
+Georgiy Kasianov is Head of the Laboratory of International Memory Studies at Maria Curie-Skłodowska University in Lublin.
+Until 2021, he led the Department of Contemporary History and Politics at the Institute of the History of Ukraine in Kyiv.
+He has held numerous international research and teaching appointments and is the author and editor of over twenty books and numerous articles on Ukrainian history, social change, and memory politics.

 KIU research project: ‘National Minorities, the ‘Nationalizing State’ and Neighbors: Ukraine, 1990s– 2020s’